ets-labs/python-dependency-injector/docs/introduction/key_features.rst

 You need to specify how to assemble and where to inject the dependencies explicitly.

-The power of the framework is in a simplicity.
+The power of the framework is in its simplicity.
 ``Dependency Injector`` is a simple tool for the powerful concept.

 .. disqus::